This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Kickstart your day with this easy to make Baked Avocado Egg Breakfast that’s cooked to perfection.
+Kickstart your day with this easy-to-make Baked Avocado Egg Breakfast that’s cooked to perfection.
 Topped with parmesan cheese and fresh tomatoes, this breakfast recipe is so creamy and delicious.

 Looking for more breakfast ideas?
 Why not also try my Chinese Scallion Sesame Pancakes and my Blueberry Protein Pancake Recipe!